 Compliance – Patients taking prescription drugs as directed by their doctor and counseled by other Health Care Providers; non-compliance is astonishingly high.
 Sometimes the term adherence is used interchangeably.

-Consumer Medication Information (CMI) – Any information supplied to consumers about medication; includes pharmacy supplied information as well as Patient Package Inserts (PPIs) and Medication Guides.
+Consumer Medication Information (CMI) – Known today as Patient Medication Information (PMI).
+Any information supplied to consumers about medication; includes pharmacy supplied information as well as Patient Package Inserts (PPIs) and Medication Guides.

 Converters – Companies in the packaging industry that print and finish materials into final packages (such as folding cartons) and information delivery vehicles (such as PIs, PPIs and MedGuides) for manufacturers of drugs and other products.